Adaptive Optimization for Prediction with Missing Data: Extension to Adaptive Non-Linear Regression

 \subsection{Heuristic method for joint impute-and-regress}

+We now propose an iterative heuristic to jointly optimize for a simple imputation model $\bm{\mu}$ and a downstream predictive model $f$. {\blue Formally, the joint impute-then-regress problem solves the following empirical risk minimization problem

+where both the imputed values $\bm{\mu}$ and the regressor $f (\cdot)$ are calibrated from data, with the objective to minimize in-sample error.
+Note that $\bm{x}^{\bm \mu}$ is linear in $\bm{\mu}$ as $x^\mu_j = x_j + m_j \mu_j$.
+However, when $f(\cdot)$ is an arbitrary non-linear function, such as the output layer from a deep neural network, the optimization problem \eqref{eqn:jitr.erm} is non-convex.
+The objective function in \eqref{eqn:jitr.erm} is obviously convex in $(f,\bm{\mu})$ only in the case when $f(\cdot) = \bm{w}^\top \cdot$ is linear (i.e., Section \ref{sec:adaptive}).
+Actually, when $f(\cdot)$ is non-linear, optimizing for $\bm{\mu}$ with $f(\cdot)$ fixed is not trivial either.
+To offer a simple and practical solution to this problem, we propose an alternating minimization procedure in Algorithm~\ref{alg:joint.itr}. }

-We now propose an iterative heuristic to jointly optimize for a simple imputation model $\bm{\mu}$ and a downstream predictive model $f$.
-We initialize $\bm{\mu}$ with the mean of each variable, i.e., mean-imputation.
-At each iteration, we train the predictive model on the $\bm{\mu}$-imputed data, $\bm{X}^{\bm{\mu}}$.
-Then, for a fixed model $f$, we update the vector of imputed values $\bm{\mu}$ so as to decrease the prediction $\operatorname{error}$ (e.g., mean squared error for regression, AUC for classification).
-For non-linear (or even non-parametric) models, minimizing $\bm{\mu} \mapsto \operatorname{error}\left(Y, f \left(\bm{X}^{\mu}\right) \right)$ may not be tractable so we use a local search heuristic (or cyclic coordinate update heuristic) instead.
-For each coordinate $j \in [p]$, we update $\mu_j$ by increments of $\pm \sigma_j$ where $\sigma_j$ is the standard error on the mean of $X_j$.
-As stopping criteria, we impose a limit on the total number of iterations (in our implementation, 20), on the number of coordinate updates at each iteration (10), and on the minimum relative improvement in prediction error ($10^{-4}$).
-Pseudo-code is given in Algorithm~\ref{alg:joint.itr}.
+{\blue Motivated by the strong empirical performance of mean imputation \citep{bertsimas2024simple},} we initialize $\bm{\mu}$ with the mean of each variable.
+At each iteration, we train the predictive model on the $\bm{\mu}$-imputed data, $\bm{X}^{\bm{\mu}}${\blue ---nowadays, open-source and efficient implementations algorithms for doing so are available for a wide range of problem classes}.
+Then, for a fixed model $f$, we update the vector of imputed values $\bm{\mu}$ so as to decrease the prediction $\operatorname{error}$ (e.g., mean squared error for regression, AUC for classification). {\blue As discussed earlier,} minimizing $\bm{\mu} \mapsto \operatorname{error}\left(Y, f \left(\bm{X}^{\mu}\right) \right)$ may not be tractable {\blue because $f$ is non-linear}, so we use a local search heuristic (or cyclic coordinate update heuristic) instead: For each coordinate $j \in [p]$, we {\blue myopically} update $\mu_j$ by increments of $\pm \sigma_j$ where $\sigma_j$ is the standard error on the mean of $X_j$, {\blue and stop after a fixed number of iterations (in our implementation, 20) or if no local change in $\bm{\mu}$ improves prediction error.} {\blue We terminate the outer loop in Algorithm~\ref{alg:joint.itr} after a fixed} number of iterations (in our implementation, 10) or when the relative improvement in prediction error {\blue falls below a user-specified threshold} ($10^{-4}$).

+{\blue We acknowledge that the update of $\bm{\mu}$ in our algorithm follows a heuristic, local-search process that could be improved in future work, e.g., by investigating the potential applicability of non-convex numerical optimization algorithms \citep[in the spirit of, e.g.,][]{ghanbari2017black}.
+However, given that our main objective is to demonstrate the practical value of jointly estimating $\bm{\mu}$ and $f$, we decide to keep Algorithm~\ref{alg:joint.itr} simple and versatile as a first proof of concept.}